Gigentic/gigentic-frontend/README.md

 3. **Fund Additional Accounts**

-Ask for test SOL from the SOON team.
+Ask for test SOL from the SOON team or bridge in assets from Ethereum Sepolia.

 4. **Deploy Registry and Write Services**